BradleyCulley/bradleyculley.github.io/_posts/2023-broken-11-4-My-Side-of-the-Mountain.md

 <hr/>

 <p>
 My Side of the Mountain is saturated with wonder and magic.
-Perhaps more riveting (to me anyway), more compelling, and more magical than even the likes of The Lord of the Rings.
+To me, it's more riveting, more compelling, and more magical than even the likes of The Lord of the Rings.
 </p>

 <p>
-Perhaps part of the magic of the book is that, unlike The Lord of the Rings, it's set in the real world, with a plot that's realistically possible (though unlikely).
+Part of the magic is that, unlike The Lord of the Rings, it's set in the real world, with a plot that's realistically possible (though unlikely).
 </p>

 <hr/>

 <p>
-And perhaps because of the book's plausible realism, it's easy to slip into identifying with Sam Gribley.
+Because of the book's plausible realism, it's easy to slip into identifying with Sam Gribley.
-His practical struggles against nature, his thoughtful alignment with nature, his cunning use of tools, his exaltation to be so enmeshed in nature.
+One can identify with his practical struggles against nature, his thoughtful alignment with nature, his cunning use of tools, and his exaltation to be so enmeshed in nature.
 </p>

 <p>